How to Apply for Financial Aid

 P+ or Pass grades equivalent to a C or better earned on the pandemic-specific Pass/Fail grading scale will satisfy the requirement for selective admission majors in the College of Engineering and Computing.

-Within the week following your admission decision, you will receive a notification via email that your initial credit evaluation is available.
+Within 10 days following your admission decision, you will receive a notification via email that your initial credit evaluation is available.
+Evaluations may take longer during the peak summer application season.

 The email will provide instructions on how to access your evaluation.
 Credits are awarded from official transcripts and test scores.

-If you are admitted to Mason while enrolled and studying elsewhere, such as a community college or another university, your credit evaluation will not be complete until your final transcript with your final grades is submitted.
+If you are admitted to Mason while enrolled and studying elsewhere, such as a community college or another university, your credit evaluation will not be complete until you submit your final transcript with your final grades.

 If you are having trouble providing official transcripts and/or test scores, please reach out to your Admissions Counselor for assistance.

-If you have questions regarding the transfer of specific credits or the credit evaluation process please email our credit evaluations team.
+If you have questions regarding the transfer of specific credits or the credit evaluation process, please check the list of previously evaluated courses on our Transfer Credit Matrix or email our credit evaluations team.

 All incoming students must submit the Immunization Record form.
 Students who are enrolling for the fall semester must submit the form by August 1st.
 Students who are enrolling for the spring semester must submit the form by January 5.
 The Student Health Services Immunization Page can tell you more about the immunization requirements and frequently asked questions.